 Be sure to consider the wind factor when you are scattering ashes.
 You and the others participating in your ceremony will want to stand downwind.
 The wind can be a particular factor when you are scattering ashes by boat over the water.
 There are special urns called scattering urns that are designed for this purpose.
 These urns can be cast into the water as well and will dissolve, leaving any remaining ashes in the water.

 Scattering by airplane is normally handled by companies that specialize in this particular service.
 If your ceremony will be at a beach, you not only want to check into local regulations regarding the disposition of ashes but take the tides into consideration.
 If, for example, you want to trench and the tide is going out, the water may not rise far enough to reach the ashes.
 Something to keep in mind regardless of what method you choose is that ashes can be surprisingly heavy.

 There are companies that specialize in scattering ashes at sea.
 These companies are well acquainted with the necessary paperwork that is required in order to comply with maritime restrictions.
 Most companies that offer sea scattering services offer options to do it for you or for you and others to attend the ceremony.

 Unique Ways to Use Ashes

-There are many other ways to use ashes to commemorate your loved one and new options are popping up every day.
+Scattering ashes is not the only way to use ashes to commemorate your loved one, and new options are popping up every day.
 Here is a listing of some of the more unique ways you can memorialize your loved one.

-- Have a piece of art created using the ashes
+- Create a piece of art using the ashes.

-- Have a diamond made from the ashes
+- Make a diamond or other jewel from the ashes.

-- Have the ashes incorporated into a piece of jewelry
+- Include the in a piece of jewelry.

-The above are only a sample of the many options available to you.
+The above is only a sample of the many options available to you.
 In reality, the only limitation to how you handle your loved one’s ashes is your imagination.